Markov-Dubins Interpolating Curves: Abstract

 \section{Abstract}

-{ \sf A realistic generalization of the Markov-Dubins problem, which is concerned with finding the shortest planar curve of constrained curvature joining two points with prescribed tangents, is the requirement that the curve passes through a number of prescribed intermediate points/nodes.
-We refer to this generalization as the Markov-Dubins interpolation problem.
+{ \sf A realistic generalization of the Markov--Dubins problem, which is concerned with finding the shortest planar curve of constrained curvature joining two points with prescribed tangents, is the requirement that the curve passes through a number of prescribed intermediate points/nodes.
+We refer to this generalization as the Markov--Dubins interpolation problem.
 We formulate this interpolation problem as an optimal control problem and obtain results about the structure of its solution using optimal control theory.
-The Markov-Dubins interpolants consist of a concatenation of circular and straight-line segments.
+The Markov--Dubins interpolants consist of a concatenation of circular ($C$) and straight-line ($S$) segments.
 Abnormal interpolating curves are shown to exist and characterized; however, if the interpolating curve contains a straight-line segment then it cannot be abnormal.
 We derive results about the stationarity, or criticality, of the feasible solutions of certain structure.
-We propose a numerical method for computing Markov-Dubins interpolating paths.
+In particular, any feasible interpolant with arc types of $CSC$ in each stage is proved to be stationary, i.e., critical.
+We propose a numerical method for computing Markov--Dubins interpolating paths.
 We illustrate the theory and the numerical approach by four qualitatively different examples.}